A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 You will be notified by SMS by VFS Global when your application has been processed.

-The result can be collected at Norway Visa Application Center where the application was submitted, or the decision can be delivered by courier service.
+The result can be collected at Norway Visa Application Center where the application was submitted, or the decision can be delivered by courier service if you have opted for this alternative.

 If your application has been rejected, you will receive a written explanation as to why it was rejected.
 You can appeal the decision.